NotePlan/plugins/README.md

 **Step 1: Forking/Cloning NotePlan Plugin Repository**

-Read the instructions [[GithubFlow]] for how to fork and clone this code
+Read [these instructions](GithubFlow.md) for how to fork and clone this code

 **Step 1.5 Have a look at the code**